jimzhou112/calcium_cnn/README.md

 Baseline model (located in ./FP_model) attains 37.20% Hit 1 and 76.09% Hit 3 accuracy.

 Compressed model with 8-bit quantization & 60% sparsity (located in ./compressed_model) is outdated and needs updating.

+To do:
+Some variables can be declared inside cnn.c instead of cnn_test.c which don't require passed in values